oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

 - Generate activity on the target database
 - Refresh the latest security assessment and analyze the results
 - Compare your assessment with the baseline
-- Review the high risk level findings from the overview page
-- Generate a Comparison report for Security Assessment

 ### Prerequisites